 Images are often the heaviest elements on a page.
 Uncompressed or oversized images can destroy your page load time.

-Use tools like TinyPNG, ShortPixel, or Imagify to compress images before or during upload.
+Use tools like TinyPNG, ShortPixel, Imagify or plugins like Smush or ShortPixel to compress images before or during upload.
 Also, it serves images in modern formats like WebP, which offers better compression than JPEG or PNG.

 Set proper dimensions and use responsive image sizes for mobile users.
-WordPress does this to an extent, but plugins like Smush can refine the process.
+WordPress does this to an extent, Resize images if necessary with appropriate dimensions.

 A CDN keeps copies of the files from your site spread among the world’s servers.
 The files are supplied from the server nearest to a person accessing your website, therefore lowering latency and load times.